The Marketing Planning Process: Step-by-Step Breakdown

 So no more half measures when you’re creating your strategic marketing plan!

 5. Identify a marketing tactic

 Now that you know exactly what your customers are like, it’s time to choose the right distribution channels where they spend most of their time.

 After all, your target audience has to see your ad, right?

 Let’s take a few platforms where you can implement your strategic plan, and the best tactics for each:

-- Blogs: Content marketing + SEO
+- Blogs: Content marketing + Search engine optimization (SEO)

 - Facebook/Instagram: Social media marketing + Influencer marketing

 Since we determined that he gets all his news from TV, our marketing effort should focus on creating a wonderful commercial: